Hampton in Arden: Governance

-Hampton in Arden is part of the Bickenhill ward of Solihull Metropolitan Borough Council, and is represented by Councillors Alison Rolf, Robert Sleigh and Jim Ryan, all of the Conservative Party.
+Hampton in Arden is part of the Meriden & Arden ward of Solihull Metropolitan Borough Council, and is represented by Councillors David Hoey (Reform UK), Jane Lamden and Catherine Price (both Conservative Party).
 Nationally, it is part of the constituency of Meriden, whose Member of Parliament is a Conservative, Saqib Bhatti.
 Prior to Brexit in 2020, it was included in the West Midlands electoral region of the European Parliament.